SriramanT/qmc_master_code/README.md

 In the _results/plot-src_ directory there are python scripts that use *matplotlib* to plot the results of the simulations saved in _results/data_

+For this work, we started by focusing on Molybdenum disulfide, MoS2.
-For this work, a case of particular interest is obtained when one sets _geom=15_.
+This case of particular interest is obtained when one sets _geom=15_.
-With this choice, we can explore how a three-band minimal tight binding model is changed by adding a Hubbard type interaction.
+With this choice, we can explore how the properties of a MoS2 nanoribbon, as obtained by a three-band minimal tight binding model are changed by adding a Hubbard type interaction.

-We started by focusing on Molybdenum disulfide, MoS2, and used the data in
+The hopping parameters allowing us to simulate a MoS2 nanoribbon are given in

 [Liu2013](https://github.com/fmonteir/msc_references/blob/master/references/tmd/Liu2013.pdf)

-to simulate a MoS2 nanoribbon.
-To do so, we chose t=-1 when running _simulation_, so as to normalize all the hopping parameters to t0, i.e. setting t0=-1, and measuring everything in units of t0.
+When running _simulation_, we  should set t=-1, so as to normalize all the hopping parameters to t0, i.e. setting t0=-1, and measuring everything in units of t0.
-One must pay attention when setting the number of sites because it includes both real and orbital space.
+Moreover, one must pay attention when setting the number of sites because it includes both real and orbital space.
 For three orbitals, this means that if we set nsites=60, we will be studying a 20-site system.